RINEARN/exevalator/rust/README.md

 		return Ok(arguments[0] + arguments[1]);
 	}

+**CAUTION: In Ver.1.0, values of arguments passed from expressions had been stored in the above "arguments: Vec\<f64\>" array in reversed order.
+This behavior has been fixed in Ver.2.0.
+For details, please see the issue #2.**

 You can connect the above function to Exevalator, and use it in expressions:

 	// Connect the above function to use it in expressions